hamMUSings/BrowserShack/README.md

 # BrowserShack Summary

-This is a a collection of containerized tools to make a browser based FT-8/Digital focused remote setup with a very lightweight web based launcher to tie them all together.
+This is a a collection of containerized/virtualized tools to make a browser based FT-8/Digital focused remote setup with a very lightweight web based launcher to tie them all together.

 It goes one step further and focuses on radios that have video output and keyboard/mouse input to control the radio via an simple IP KVM.
 Such as a Yaesu FT-710.
 This eliminates complex web interface for controlling the radio and keeps it simple: use the radio like you were in front of it.
 Natively.